MikeDigitize/JSFundamentals/README.md

 ### Summary
 Context or <code>this</code> in JavaScript is a reference to a function's execution context.
 It is dynamic in nature and set at runtime, not during compilation.
 Context is defined organically either as the call site of the function or by using a constructor function, or set explicitly through the use of call, apply, bind and fat arrow functions.

+## The Call Stack

+The stack is generated at runtime, after the compilation stage.

 ## Closures
 Understanding closures is something that can only really be done when aware of how lexical and dynamic scoping in JavaScript work.
 Take the following example: